So you’ve joined Dulwich Paragon and heard people talking about racing. If you want to have a go at it yourself here’s how to get involved.

 Dulwich has a large number of active racers in the club so there’s no shortage of members to race and train with.
 Ask around on the faster group rides as there are normally a few riders out each week.

 Do connect with our Race Secretary Jon Puleston-Jones or Road Captains, Jonathan Gales and Keir Sutton, who will advise on race tactics and share their experience.
-Reach out to them at races or through the forum social media groups on Facebook and Whatsapp.
+Reach out to them at races, through the forum, or on Facebook.

 The big question, how fit do I need to be?